AbhimanyuKapoor811/Dinero/Commands.md

    - Typing 'profile_name=' followed by a name and keywords separated by commas will create a keyword profile.

 # Data Retrieval and Display:
-   - Typing 'Today_Summary: @user_name ' will display a summary of user interactions grouped by username of that date.
+   - Typing 'Today_Summary: @user_name ' will display a summary of the inputted user interactions grouped by username of that date.
-   - Typing 'User_Summary: @user_name' will display a summary of last 30 user interactions grouped by username and date.
+   - Typing 'All_Summary' will display a summary of last 30 user interactions grouped by username and date.
+   - Typing 'Self_Summary' will display a summary of his/her last 30 interactions grouped by username and date.